 Q. When do classes start?

 A. Fall 2014 classes begin on August 25.
 International students will have orientation the week prior to the start of classes.
-Additional details for MS Advantage will be provided on the incoming student website.
+Additional details and MS Advantage registration information will be provided on the incoming student website.

 Q. What is MS Advantage?